SilviaTerra wants to bring the benefits of carbon offsets to every landowner everywhere – TechCrunch

 For the two founders, the new funding is the latest step in a long journey that began in the woods of Northern Alabama, where Parisa grew up.

-After attending Mississippi State for forestry, Parisa went to graduate school at Yale, where he met Louisville, Kentucky native Max Nova, a computer science student who joined with Parisa to set up the company that would become SiliviaTerra.
+After attending Mississippi State for forestry, Parisa went to graduate school at Yale, where he met Louisville, Kentucky native Max Nova, a computer science student who joined with Parisa to set up the company that would become SilviaTerra.

 The two men developed a way to combine satellite imagery with field measurements to determine the size and species of trees in every acre of forest.

-While the first step was to create a map of every forest in the U.S. the ultimate goal for both men was to find a way to put a carbon market on equal footing with the timber industry.
+While the first step was to create a map of every forest in the U.S., the ultimate goal for both men was to find a way to put a carbon market on equal footing with the timber industry.
 Instead of cutting trees for cash, potentially landowners could find out how much it would be worth to maintain their forestland.
-As the company notes, forest management had previously been driven by the economics of timber harvesting, with over $10 billion spent in the US each year.
+As the company notes, forest management had previously been driven by the economics of timber harvesting, with over $10 billion spent in the U.S. each year.

-The founders at SilviaTerra thought that the carbon market could be equally as large, but it’s hard for moset landowners to access.
+The founders at SilviaTerra thought that the carbon market could be equally as large, but it’s hard for most landowners to access.
 Carbon offset projects can cost as much as $200,000 to put together, which is more than the value of the smaller offset projects for landowners like Parisa’s own family and the 40 acres they own in the Alabama forests.

 There had to be a better way for smaller landowners to benefit from carbon markets too, Parisa and Nova thought.